Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Faucet Designs

-According to the company, an increasing number of Aquabrass faucets are being designed in-house by a staff of engineers and designers.
+According to the company, an increasing number of Aquabrass faucets are designed in-house by a staff of engineers and designers.

-The distinctive Aquabrass Stiletto faucet, designed by Giancarlo Vegni, for example, is sold in Europe by Treemme as the Hedo faucet.
 Likewise, faucets in the Bridge collection, designed by Treemme designer Rémi Théberge, are sold in the rest of the world as the Bridge Mono collection.

 Also, according to company sources, Aquabrass has begun assembling some of its faucets in Canada.
 The company does not, however, claim that its local assembly is sufficient to qualify the products for "Made in Canada" status, as that term is defined by the Canadian Competition Bureau.